Marketing career path: from specialist to CMO

 The marketing landscape in Australia

-As businesses have shifted their attention online to survive the pandemic’s upheaval and emerge stronger, Mohan’s embrace of ‘experimentation’ is just one of the new marketing trends to emerge from the COVID ashes.
+As businesses have shifted their attention online to survive the pandemic’s upheaval and emerge stronger, Mohan’s embrace of “experimentation” is just one of the new marketing trends to emerge in recent years.

-Another factor shaping Australia’s marketing industry landscape is the push for ‘purpose', with 66 per cent of people believing that brands should be committed to making our society better
+Another factor shaping Australia’s marketing industry landscape is the push for purpose.
+More customers believe that brands should be committed to improving society.

-For marketers, the changes brought about by the pandemic means they not only need to know how to respond to what customers will think, feel, say, and do in the ‘new normal', they also require an acceleration of their own digital capabilities.
+For marketers, these changes mean they not only need to know how to respond to what customers think, feel, say and do, but they also need to accelerate their digital capabilities.

 Pathway from marketing manager to CMO

-The Marketing State of Play 2021 report reveals that 40 per cent of marketers lack digital literacy skills.
-This report is a glaring reminder that to remain competitive and to progress through the ranks, today’s marketing professionals need to upskill.
+Some of the survey group also noted that their skills in the area were out of date.
+This statistic is a glaring reminder that to remain competitive and to progress through the ranks, today’s marketing professionals need to gain new skills.

-Keeping pace with digital transformation can open the doors to more senior roles in the marketing field.
+Keeping pace with digital transformations can open the doors to more senior roles in the marketing field.
 Here’s how that pathway might look.

 Step 1: Marketing manager

+Becoming a marketing manager is typically one of the early steps in a professional’s marketing career path.
 Marketing managers establish, plan, execute and evaluate marketing strategies.
-Their job is to promote a business, product, or service by identifying a target audience.
+Their job is to promote a business, product or service by identifying and engaging with its target audience.

-Skills: Successful marketing managers need a mix of both soft and hard skills, which include, but are not limited to:
+Skills: Successful marketing managers need a mix of both soft and hard skills, which include:

-• Diversity & inclusion; ethics & social responsibility
+• Diversity and inclusion; ethics and social responsibility

-Years of experience: Typically, job advertisements for marketing manager roles require between 7-10 years of experience in digital environments, with exposure to emerging platforms.
+Years of experience: Typically, job advertisements for marketing manager roles require between seven and 10 years of experience in digital environments, with exposure to emerging platforms.

 Other job titles: